-When you join The Polesworth School Sixth Form @ Tomlinson Hall you sign up as a full-time student for a one or two year course of study which gives you considerable flexibility and control over your own learning.
+When you join The Polesworth School Sixth Form @ Tomlinson Hall you sign up as a full-time student for a two year course of study which gives you considerable flexibility and control over your own learning.

 All post-16 courses are intensive and students can not afford to miss valuable teaching time.
 However, as well as timetabled lessons students also have non-contact periods on their timetables for private study, homework, social time and enrichment activities.
 Students are granted the privilege of studying at home if these times fit in with other timetabled demands but this privilege may be withdrawn if a student is not meeting his/her work/study commitments.
 In such cases students will be scheduled to work in the Sixth Form Study Centre.